Easy apple hand pies are a lovely fall dessert that will satisfy your need for brown sugar, cinnamon, and apples. Simple, yet so deliciously perfect!

 Note: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

 Each fall, my family enjoys visiting local pumpkin patches and apple orchards.
 The kids love wandering each row of trees, picking as many apples as possible.
 Although apples tend to keep longer than other “pick your own” fruit, we still end up bringing home far more than we could reasonably eat as-is.

 And that’s fine by me, because I love making fall treats with the season’s bounty!
-A surplus of apples is a fabulous reason to make this spiced apple butter in the slow cooker–seriously, it’s SO good and the perfect addition to rolls or biscuits.
+A surplus of apples is a fabulous reason to make this Instant Pot apple butter or spiced apple butter in the slow cooker–seriously, it’s SO good and the perfect addition to rolls or biscuits.

-We also make homemade applesauce, apple cobbler, and our newest fave–these easy apple hand pies that I made with my sweet friend Gianna from By Gianna Bakery (fun fact: Gianna and I have been friends ever since we started both started teaching high school, many moons ago!).
+We also make homemade applesauce, apple cobbler, applesauce bundt cake, and our newest fave–these easy apple hand pies that I made with my sweet friend Gianna from By Gianna Bakery (fun fact: Gianna and I have been friends ever since we started both started teaching high school, many moons ago!).

 But even if you aren’t bringing home bushel-fulls of apples from your local orchard, you can still whip these babies up because it only takes 4 apples to make the filling!